Ace the Interview

 - Manage expectations.
 If you tell them at the start that you don’t have a lot of experience in an area, they may make the questions easier and won’t be disappointed if you don't provide a "perfect" answer.

 These questions can be broad to get at factual information about your experiences as well as subjective information about your interests and personal goals.
-They're often used to determine your level of interest in the position or company you’re interviewing with, which is important because organizations want to make sure candidates will be engaged in the work and stick around.
+They're often used to determine your level of interest in the position or company you’re interviewing with, which is important because organizations want to make sure candidates will be engaged in the work they are hired to do.

 Here are some sample traditional/motivational questions: